Illustration of a man playing cards with the devil — visual representation of temptation and wit in Poker with the Devil by David Ritter.

 Oh, somewhere in a bar somewhere,

-cheerful chaps hang out.
+merry men hang out.

 Poker is played, drinks are made,

-tall tales are talked about.
+tall tales get tossed about.

-And somewhere, men are cheering,
+And somewhere men are cheering,

-when a clever Joe told the devil no
+when clever Joe told the devil no,

-David Ritter
+— David Ritter

 2 comments